pmglab/KGGSEE/doc/source/options.rst

 Reference population genotypes
 ==============================

 These options work on the VCF file of reference population genotypes.
 Only SNPs that pass the filters will be used for subsequent analyses.
-These options act on all analyses.
+These options act on all the analyses.

 .. list-table::